josefangelodorotan/josefangelodorotan/README.md

 - 👋 Hi, I’m @josefangelodorotan
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning HTML/CSS/JAVASCRIPT / REACT /RUBY ON RAILS
+-    HTML/CSS/JAVASCRIPT / REACT /RUBY ON RAILS/ POSTGRESQL

 - 📫 You can reach me at  - josefangelo.dorotan@gmail.com